|Granite Island, MI|

 Of the eighty-five bids submitted, Scott Holman’s bid of $86,003 was the highest.
 The second-highest offer was $80,000, while the low bid was just $11.
 While attending Northern Michigan University in the late 1950s, Holman dove shipwrecks around Granite Island and was thus very familiar with the lighthouse.
 Holman later founded Bay Cast, a steel castings suppliers, and served as director of the Great Lakes Shipwreck Historical Society for several years.

-The restoration work carried out at Granite Island included replacing the water-damaged plaster walls with sheetrock, rewiring the lighthouse and connecting it to wind generators and solar panels, and repairing the island’s walkways and 400 steps.
+The restoration work carried out at Granite Island included replacing the water-damaged plaster walls with sheetrock, crafting new historically-accurate windows and doors, rewiring the lighthouse and connecting it to wind generators and solar panels, and repairing the island’s walkways and 400 steps.
 Holman made hundreds of trips ferrying contractors to and from the island, and the total repair bill was in the six figures.
 “I’m telling you this, you cannot restore a lighthouse with bake sales,” Holman said.
 “I can never get over the fact that they built this whole darn thing in one summer, and it took me two-and-a-half summers to repair it with all the materials and technology we have today.”

 Granite Island Light Station